Knightcode2/heart-disease-predictor/README.md

 ## 🔧 Customization Options

+## 📦 Portable distribution
+If you want to make a portable Windows build you can copy to a USB drive, see the `portable/` folder for instructions and scripts to build a PyInstaller one-folder distribution.

 ### Adding New Features
 1. Update the `feature_columns` list in `heart_disease_backend.py`
 2. Add corresponding form fields in the web interface